Italy's Intesa sells merchant payments business to Nexi, takes stake

-MILAN, Dec 19 (Reuters) - Intesa SanPaolo is selling its retailers’ payment business to Nexi in a 1 billion euro ($1.1 billion)deal that will make the Italian bank a 10% investor in the country’s biggest payments group.
+MILAN (Reuters) - Intesa SanPaolo (ISP.MI) is selling its retailers’ payment business to Nexi (NEXII.MI) in a 1 billion euro ($1.1 billion)deal that will give the Italian bank a 10% stake in the country’s biggest payments group.

-Intesa said it expected to reap an around 900 million euro capital gain from the deal when it closes next year, “extracting proper value” from a business line that requires scale and investments to face growing international competition.
+Intesa said it expected to reap around a 900 million euro capital gain from the deal when it closes next year, “extracting proper value” from a business that requires scale and investment to face growing international competition.

 The bank, which has been supporting generous dividend payments partly through one-off transactions such as this one, said it may reinvest part of the proceeds from the Nexi deal.